-Configure the Managed Folder Assistant in Exchange 2016
+Configure and run the Managed Folder Assistant in Exchange 2016

 Applies to: Exchange Server 2016